Abdo-Saleh/eshop-security/README.md

     docker-compose -f docker-compose-local-with-mail.yml up

+### FOR OPENING FAKE MAIL SERVER AND SEE MAILS
+ - system must have evidence about email to deliver message
+ - open in your browser: localhost:8025

 ## RESTARTING WITH CLEAN DATA
  - first call docker-compose with down and after it with up to run again
 	docker-compose -f docker-compose-local-with-mail.yml down